The Essential NaNoWriMo Prep, Part 2: Nailing Down Your Novel

 This post is part of a series I’ll be writing in honor of National Novel-Writing Month.
 If you aren’t participating in NaNoWriMo this year, you should.
-I have a free workbook available for download on the home page that will guide you through the process in a fun and accessible way.
+I have a free workbook available for download here that will guide you through the process in a fun and accessible way.

 If you’re abstaining this year, never fear.
 These posts will help you write better no matter what you’re working on.